Healthdirect Free Australian health advice you can count on.

 Resources and support

-Visit the Department of Health and Aged Care website for more information about Japanese encephalitis, the recent JEV outbreak and current vaccination recommendations.
+You can visit the Department of Health and Aged Care website for more information about Japanese encephalitis.

-For information relevant to your local area, click on the state and territory links below:
+For information relevant to your state and territory click on the links below:

 Learn more here about the development and quality assurance of healthdirect content.